Back

 With the LC in place, the Supplier then exports the goods in accordance with the agreement.

-Once the goods are received, the Importer makes full and timely payment to the Exporter.
 The financial institution that issued the Letter of Credit then takes a small service fee, ending the agreement with no long-term repayment plans enforced.

 If the Importer doesn't pay, responsibility for payment lies with the financial institution that issued the LC.
 It may then seize the assets pledged as collateral as part of the agreement.